Federico Faggin: Intel

 In 2009, the four contributors to the 4004 were inducted as Fellows of the Computer History Museum.
 Ted Hoff, head of Application Research Department, formulated the architectural proposal and the instruction set with assistance from Stan Mazor and working in conjunction with Busicom's Masatoshi Shima.
-However none of them was a chip designer and none was familiar with the new Silicon Gate Technology (SGT).
+However, none of them was a chip designer and none was familiar with the new Silicon Gate Technology (SGT).
 The silicon design was the essential missing ingredient to making a microprocessor since everything else was already known.
 Federico Faggin led the project in a different department without Hoff's and Mazor's involvement.
 Faggin had invented the original SGT at Fairchild Semiconductor in 1968 and provided additional refinements and inventions to make possible the implementation of the 4004 in a single chip.
 With routine help from Shima, Faggin completed the chip design in January 1971.

 The Intel 2102A is a redesign of the Intel 2102 static RAM, where Federico Faggin introduced to Intel, for the first time, the depletion load, combining the silicon gate technology with ionic implantation.
 The design was done toward the end of 1973 by Federico Faggin and Dick Pashley.
 The 2102A was 5 times faster than the 2102, opening a new direction for Intel.

 Early Intel microprocessors

 Faggin's silicon design methodology was used for implementing all Intel's early microprocessors.

 The Intel 8008 was the world's first single-chip 8-bit CPU and, like the 4004, was built with p-channel SGT.
 The 8008 development was originally assigned to Hal Feeney in March 1970 but was suspended until the 4004 was completed.
 It was resumed in January 1971 under Faggin's direction utilizing the basic circuits and methodology he had developed for the 4004, with Hal Feeney doing the chip design.
 The CPU architecture of the 8008 was originally created by CTC Inc. for the Datapoint 2200 intelligent terminal, in which it was implemented in discrete IC logic.

 The Intel 4040 microprocessor (1974) was a much improved, machine-code-compatible version of the 4004 CPU allowing it to interface directly with standard memories and I/O devices.
 Federico Faggin created the architecture of the 4040 and supervised Tom Innes who did the design work.

 The 8080 microprocessor (1974) was the first high-performance 8-bit microprocessor in the market, using the faster n-channel SGT.
-The 8080 was conceived and designed by Faggin, and designed by Masatoshi Shima under Faggin's supervision.
+The 8080 was conceived and architected by Faggin, and designed by Masatoshi Shima under Faggin's supervision.
 The 8080 was a major improvement over the 8008 architecture, yet it retained software compatibility with it.
 It was much faster and easier to interface to external memory and I/O devices than the 8008.
 The high performance and low cost of the 8080 let developers use microprocessors for many new applications, including the forerunners of the personal computer.

 When Faggin left Intel at the end of 1974 to found Zilog with Ralph Ungermann, he was R&D department manager responsible for all MOS products, except for dynamic memories.